Diet

 Table manners are important.
 While at the table hands should remain above the table.
 Elbows should not be placed on the table.
 When eating out, the person who invites or makes the suggestion is the one who pays.

-There are usually three meals a day, breakfast, supper and dinner.
+There are usually three meals a day, breakfast, supper, and dinner.
 Often, children have a snack at 4 PM.
-Breakfast is in the morning when people get up; supper at noon or before 1 PM and dinner around 7 or 8 PM.
+Breakfast is in the morning when people get up; supper is at noon or before 1 PM and is usually the largest meal of the day.
+Dinner is around 7 or 8 PM.
 Breakfast and dinner are usually eaten at home.
 Often, during work, children eat at school or at home depending on their parents, workers eat either at home or in a cafeteria (and so do their children), and people can eat out at noon with friends.
 Dinner out is generally associated with great occasions.